dbmdz/solr-ocrhighlighting/docs/example.md

 - Docker and `docker-compose`
 - Python 3
-- ~15GiB of free storage
+- ~15 GiB of free storage

 ## Running the example